Lol3rrr/nolock/README.md

 The Goal of this Crate is to provide a save, easy to use and fast implementation for a variety of different Lock-Free or Wait-Free datastructures.

+## no_std Support
+Rust's no_std is supported for parts of this crate, to use this you need to disable the default features of the Crate and can then enable the specific features you need.
+Currently supported are:
+* queues

 ## Feature-Flags
 Name | Default | Description
 --- | --- | ---
-queues | true | Enables the different Queues implementation async | true | Enables async varients of different Datastructures thread_data | true | Enables the lockfree Thread-Local-Storage
+std | true | Enables the std, which is needed for most of the other Features queues | true | Enables the different Queues implementation async | true | Enables async varients of different Datastructures thread_data | true | Enables the lockfree Thread-Local-Storage